At a glance

 Discussions over the extension of the statutory retirement age in China have been ongoing for years.
 On 13 September 2024, China officially approved the draft proposal to gradually raise the statutory retirement age starting from 1 January 2025.

 Currently, the statutory retirement age for male employees is 60.
 The statutory retirement age for female employees in managerial position is 55 and for those in non-managerial positions is 50.
-According to the newly published regulation, for male and female employees in managerial positions, the statutory retirement age shall be extended for one month of every four-month period.
-For female employees in non-managerial positions, the statutory retirement age shall be extended for one month of every two-month period.
-For example, a man born in January 1965 could retire at the age of 61 years and one month; and a man born in May 1965 could retire at the age of 61 years and two months.
+According to the newly published regulation, for male and female employees in managerial positions, the statutory retirement age must be extended by one month of every four-month period.
+For female employees in non-managerial positions, the statutory retirement age must be extended by one month of every two-month period.
+For example, a man born in January 1965 could retire at the age of 60 years and one month; and a man born in May 1965 could retire at the age of 60 years and two months.
 This change will be carried out over 15 years, with the statutory retirement for men gradually rising to 63, and 55 and 58 years old for female employees in non-managerial and managerial positions respectively.
 The retirement age can further be extended for three years at most if agreed upon by the employer and the employee.
 A chart detailing the specific retirement age for individuals at different ages has been released along with the regulation.
 The regulation can be accessed by the link.

 It is advisable for companies in China to collect information on the employees' date of birth and closely monitor the statutory retirement age for each employee, so as to terminate the employment relationship with their employees and complete retirement formalities in a timely manner.
-If companies fail to do this, it is possible that the employer and the employee may be deemed to have agreed to extend the retirement age further so that the relationship shall continue being an employment relationship, and companies may have to continue to bear responsibility and liability as an employing entity.
+If companies fail to do this, it is possible that the employer and the employee may be deemed to have agreed to extend the retirement age further so that the relationship continues to be an employment relationship, and companies may have to continue to bear responsibility and liability as an employing entity.

 For female employees, companies have the right to decide whether they are holding managerial positions or not.
 However, changing this designation may require consent from the employee.
 Therefore, if a female employee's position is not obviously a managerial position, companies are advised to categorise the employees as being in non-managerial positions, and only convert to managerial positions in the event that they would definitely like to retain their employees for another five years.

-Companies can engage individuals who have already reached statutory retirement age by entering into a labour service agreement, which shall be governed by People's Republic of China civil laws rather than labour laws.
-Under such an agreement, the obligations and liability borne by the companies shall be less than what they are required to bear under an employment contract eg social security contributions, etc. Furthermore, the company shall have more liberty to terminate the labour service agreement as the individuals are no longer eligible employees under employment laws and regulations after reaching retirement age.
+Companies may engage individuals who have already reached statutory retirement age by entering into a labour service agreement, which is governed by the People's Republic of China civil laws rather than labour laws.
+Under such an agreement, the obligations and liability borne by the companies must be less than what they are required to bear under an employment contract eg social security contributions, etc. Furthermore, the company must have more liberty to terminate the labour service agreement as the individuals are no longer eligible employees under employment laws and regulations after reaching retirement age.
 To engage individuals who allege to be retirees, companies should make sure those individuals have properly completed retirement formalities and started to obtain their pension.

 Ying Wang of Shanghai Kaiman Law Firm also contributed to this article.